WitchPHD/decktuner_tip_comparison/README.md

  A simple tool for decktuner members to insert recent tips and compare how much they'd make through various platforms.

 # What to do
 1. Run the program ( either on your own python terminal, or here: https://www.online-python.com/ ).
-Input the number of recent tip amounts you want to input.
 2. Input each tip's USD dollar amounts one by one.
-Do not use any special characters ( This is a very basic program with next to no error-catching ).
+Hit enter after each one.
+When you're done inputting, type 'done' and hit enter.
+Using non-numerical characters (such as $) may terminate the program early.
 3. ????
 4. Profit